Bold Predictions for a Brave New World

 For festivals and venues – the first businesses to close and last to reopen – it’s time to meet a tidal wave of pent-up demand, as two years of cancelled and postponed festivals and tours find their way to music cities across the planet.

-For festival staffing and service providers – many of whom had to leave the industry to find new work and learn new skill sets – 2022 is the opportunity to return with a renewed sense of purpose, gratitude, and readiness.
+For festival staff and service providers – many of whom had to leave the industry to find new work and learn new skill sets – 2022 is the opportunity to return with a renewed sense of purpose, gratitude, and readiness.

 As a festival consultant, I’m constantly monitoring the creative economy and creating experiences with clients creating, growing and scaling new festivals, pushing local culture and prioritizing community.